 According to the proponent, the timing before the SEI message may be unknown.
 Therefore, it would be more reasonable to start counting at that point.
 This is agreed.

 The denotation as “picture 0” is confusing and should be discarded.
-The proponent will modify the text accordingly – revisit.
+The proponent was asked to modify the text accordingly.
+The updated text is included in v2 of the contribution.
+It was agreed that the following text in that version shall be included in the next version of the SPTI SEI.